Updated: Jun 15

 It helps ground our faith by reassuring us that God has it all under control

-It fills in the gaps of our understanding about what happened in the past, and what will happen in the future
+It fills in the gaps in our understanding of what happened in the past, and what will happen in the future

-It peaks our interest (we are curious creatures by design) and turns our focus heavenward
+It piques our interest (we are curious creatures by design) and turns our focus heavenward

 Bible prophecy distinguishes Christianity from all other religious holy texts through fulfilled prophecy (no one else can do it)